BlakeCLewis/PILN/README.md

       Pterm:

           Kp = 3;
-          Proportional to desired change in temp;
+          proportional to desired change in temp;
 	  TODO - test runs with rate 60 and 166 C/hr, query the database and average(pid_output-Pterm) for each 100C segment.

       Iterm: